chop-dbhi/cilantro/README.md

 {% endblock %}
 ```

-> Remember that in order for _your_ template to take precedence over Cilantro's list the app where the template lives before `'cilantro'` in the `INSTALLED_APPS` setting.
+> Remember that in order for _your_ template to take precedence over Cilantro's list the app where the template lives must appear before `'cilantro'` in the `INSTALLED_APPS` setting.

 There are four page templates Cilantro uses.
 The template inheritance tree looks like this: